 Bird-Ritchie is an abandoned cemetery.
+Not because the family abandoned it on purpose.
+The land was sold after the burials had taken place and the family died out in the area.
 Only seven people are known to have been interred there, all from the Bird-Ritchie-Thirtle family.
 George Bird married Elizabeth Thirtle in 1856 in Iowa City, Iowa, and then homesteaded in Nebraska.

 Mrs. Baumann got what little information was available from Mrs. Ruth DeBuse, a Bird family descendant.
 There are other Thirtle family burials in the Shipley Cemetery in Washington County, Nebraska.